dekijovic/vagrant-ansible-starter-environment/README.md

 Environment is initially setting 3 virtual hosts

+On first `    vagrant up    ` the provision script is running ansible playbook

-`    exe_playbook    ` command is added to rerun ansible commands in .bash_aliases
+Ansible playbook is running in localhost and `    exe_playbook    ` command is added to rerun the playbook